nwg-piotr/nwg-shell/README.md

 ### [nwg-menu](https://github.com/nwg-piotr/nwg-menu)

 It's the MenuStart plugin to nwg-panel written in Go.
-It's also capable of working standalone.It displays the system menu with simplified [freedesktop main categories](https://specifications.freedesktop.org/menu-spec/latest/apa.html).
+It displays the system menu with simplified [freedesktop main categories](https://specifications.freedesktop.org/menu-spec/latest/apa.html).
 It also provides the search entry, to look for installed application on the basis of .desktop files, and for files in XDG user directories.

 You may pin applications by right-clicking them.
 Pinned items will appear above the categories list.
 Right-click